Cook Islands weather by month

 Tropical Cyclones are possible between December and March but are rare.

-Compare Cook Islands with the USA
+Compare Cook Islands with the UK

 Maximum daytime temperature (°C)